DecisiveAI/mdai-docs/src/install/local/configure.md

 *MOARRR CHOICES!*

 You can...
-1. Use the config as is and update at your will later
+1. Use the config as is to accelerate through configuration
-2. you can start making modifications right now
+2. Making modifications right now that better fit your pipeline needs

 Learn more about the specifications for the [OTEL Collector](https://opentelemetry.io/docs/collector/) to make the best decisions for your telemetry pipelines configuration needs.